-CFA® study tips are easy to come by.
+CFA® Program study tips are easy to come by.
 But which tips and techniques really work?

-My job at Kaplan, at least the fun part, is to help candidates prepare for and pass their CFA exams.
-I have been working with CFA candidates for over 20 years, and have spent more than 10 years at Kaplan Schweser.
+My job at Kaplan, at least the fun part, is to help candidates prepare for and pass their CFA Program exams.
+I have been working with CFA charter candidates for over 20 years, and have spent more than 10 years at Kaplan Schweser.
 In this article, I’ll explain the challenge candidates face in mastering the study material for the CFA charter and discuss what the latest research on learning methods tells us about how to most efficiently learn and retain new information.
 You may be surprised at which techniques research has shown to be most effective and which often-recommended techniques have been shown to offer little or no benefit.

 Given the fact that candidates typically have full-time jobs, in addition to family and other responsibilities that limit their available study time, it is very important that their study is efficient in terms of time spent.
 With the amount of material that candidates are responsible for, it’s also very important that they retain what they learn and can draw on it across the many topic areas on exam day.
-So, which CFA study tips and techniques are the most useful for those who must learn and retain great amounts of new information?
+So, which study tips and techniques are the most useful for those who must learn and retain great amounts of new information?